Shopify/node-themekit/README.md

 ## Contributing

 ### Releases

 This information is for project maintainers:

-Requirements

-- Have access to [`npmjs`](https://www.npmjs.com/) Shopify organization
-- Yarn must be installed

 Instructions

-- Bump the version in [`package.json`](https://github.com/Shopify/node-themekit/blob/08d421f67adf1e5c61a6bd600e40c3e0f3924216/package.json#L3)
+- Bump the version in [`package.json`](https://github.com/Shopify/node-themekit/blob/master/package.json)
+- Run `npm install` to update `package-lock.json`
+- Commit and push the changes.
+- Release to npjs.com by triggering a ShipIt deploy
-- Create a release on GitHub as well as tagging the release
+- Create a release on GitHub (ShipIt will tag the release automatically).
-- Publish the package on [`npmjs`](https://www.npmjs.com/)

 ## License